 First time buyers are finding it harder than ever to get the money together to finance their first home and increasingly turning to the Bank of Mum and Dad for help.
 But what are the options and what do you need to watch for?

 How can I help my child buy a home?

-With property prices out of sync with wages, high rents and harsher lending criteria in recent years, it’s no surprise people need a helping hand to get into home ownership.
+With property prices out of sync with wages, high rents and harsher lending criteria in recent years, it’s no surprise people need a helping hand to buy a first home.

-The “Bank of Mum and Dad” is set to fund 25% of mortgage transactions this year, according to a recent research report by the insurance provider Legal & General.
+The “Bank of Mum and Dad” funds about 25% of mortgage transactions a year, according to a recent research report by the insurance provider Legal & General.